Apply now for Pond Lehocky Giordano’s 25 Days of Scholarship – awarding 25 students each a $1,000 scholarship next June!

 If you need to recover pain and suffering compensation, our team of experienced attorneys can help you collect all the information necessary to document your life changes and also help you determine a monetary amount that is fair for settlement.
 By hiring Pond Lehocky, you will avoid accepting lowball settlement offers and ensure your rights to compensation are protected.

-Workers’ compensation is a benefit for people who have been injured or become sick on the job.
-These benefits help people when they need it most, but it is not likely that they will cover pain and suffering.
+Workmans’ compensation is a benefit for people who have been injured or become sick on the job.
+These benefits help people when they need them most, but it is not likely that they will cover pain and suffering.
 To collect monetary payouts for pain and suffering, you will need to consider filing a lawsuit against your employer directly.

 Pond Lehocky will take your case seriously and fight for the maximum compensation possible while you recover and move forward with your life.
-Contact us today to schedule a consultation.
+Contact us today to schedule a free case review.

 PL attorneys